 Consensus Estimate.
-Results benefited from top-line growth driven
+Results benefited from robust top-line growth

-activities and opportunistic acquisitions will likely be accretive
+acquisitions will likely be accretive to the company's overall

-to its overall performance going forward.
-Further, the company's
+performance going forward.
+Further, the company's initiatives to

-initiatives to improve market share in the ETF business should act
+improve market share in the ETF business should act in its favor to

-in favor to boost top-line growth.
-However, mounting expenses, high
+boost revenue growth.
+However, mounting expenses, high dependence

-dependence on fee-based revenues and regulatory restrictions on
+on fee-based revenues and regulatory restrictions on its revenue

 BlackRock Inc. founded in 1988 is headquartered in New York.
 The